Vivian Chong

 Vivian joined the real estate industry in 2002.

-Having been in the real estate business for almost 2 decades, she knows the rewards and challenges that a real estate agent face.
+Having been in the real estate business for more than 2 decades, she knows the rewards and challenges that a real estate agent faces.

-While the real estate career offers lucrative income and flexible work hours, it also presents many challenges - financial insecurity as we do not have basic pay, time management as we juggle work, children and family all at one time.
+While the real estate career offers lucrative income and flexible work hours, it also presents many challenges - financial insecurity as we do not have basic pay and time management as we juggle work, children, and family, all at once.

 Only those who have walked the same journey will understand.